The Option Period Explained—The Buyer’s Reality Check Series

 • Maintenance expectations

-• Near-term and long-term costs
+• Near-term and longer-term costs

-• Issues that affect livability or safety
+• Issues that may affect livability, safety, or future decisions

 The goal is perspective, not perfection.

-Why Inspection Reports Feel Overwhelming
+Reports Feel Overwhelming

-Not every item is a problem.
+Not every item is a major problem.

 Not every repair is a deal-breaker.